 The French version of Hello, which is usually said on the telephone.
 (You can also use Bonjour.)

 This may sound easy enough, but there is an added complication: the bises.
 Depending on how well you know the person, you also have to add the French “cheek kisses” to every greeting.

 The common thing that trips people up are whether or not you should go in for the bises.
 In general, if you identify as female or LGBT, you should do the bises to family, friends, and other people you meet in an informal setting.
 Only 2 males generally go in for the handshake, unless they are good friends.
 French people spend a lot of time at work, so that has slipped in there with the bises as well.

-Other French Greetings and Responses
+Other Informal Greetings and Responses